hongtannnn/LineFollower_ATMEGA16/README.md

 2. **Calibration:** Place the robot on a track with a distinct line (e.g., black line on a white background).
 Use the Bluetooth module to connect with a mobile app or serial terminal to adjust the PID parameters.

 ## 🎥 Demonstration

-## 📝 License
-This project is licensed under the [MIT License](LICENSE) - see the LICENSE file for details.